Matthewnte/football-results/README.md

 1. Clone this repository

-2. Provide the required environment variables as describe in .env.sample
+2. Provide the required environment variables as describe in .env.example

 3. Open the repository in terminal and setup dev environment by running: